dev-2null/ADCollector/README.md

     5. SPN scanning (SPNs for MSSQL,Exchange,RDP and PS Remoting)
     6. Constrained Delegation enumerations (S4U2Self, S4U2Proxy as well as Resources-based constrained delegation)
     7. RODC (group that administers the RODC)
-##### v 1.1.2:
+##### v 1.1.3:
     1. Fixed SPN scanning result, privilege accounts group membership
     2. Added enumeration for password does not expire accounts & User accounts with SPN set
     3. DC info is back
     4. Add Kerberos Policy enumeration
     5. Add Interesting ACLs enumeration for the domain object, resolving GUIDs
-##### v 1.1.3:
+##### v 1.1.4:
     1. Some bugs are killed and some details are improved
     2. SPN scanning is now optional
     3. Add Group Policy Preference cpassword enumeration in SYSVOL/Cache
-    4. Add enumeration for Interesting ACLs on GPOs, interesting descriptions on user objects and Sensitive & not delegate accounts
+    4. Add enumeration for Interesting ACLs on GPOs, interesting descriptions on user objects
-    5. Unusual DCSync accounts
+    5. Add effective GPOs on user/computer
+    6. Add enumerateion for unusual DCSync accounts, Sensitive & not delegate accounts

 ## Project
 For more information (current progress/Todo list/etc) about this tool, you can visit my [project page](https://github.com/dev-2null/ADCollector/projects/1)